nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 <img src="images/access_structured/Problem_Linkages.png" alt="Problem Linkages" style="max-width:100%;max-height:100%;">

+## Clinical Item References

+When a clinical item is linked to the Problem a reference to its FHIR resource is held in either extension[actualProblem] or extension[relatedClinicalContent].

+When linking to the clinical item that is held in a single FHIR resource the reference will be to that resource.
+When linking to the clinical item that is held across multiple resources (for example Medication and Medical Device) the reference must be to the FHIR resource specified below.
+* For a Medication or Medical Device prescription plan - reference the MedicationRequest (intent = plan) resource
+* For a Medication or Medical Device prescription issue - reference the MedicationRequest (intent = order) resource
+* For an Allergy – reference the Immunization resource
+* For Uncategorised Data – reference the Observation – Uncategorised resource

 ## Problems linking to unsupported clinical items

 Depending on the GP Connect version supported by the provider system it can be possible for the problem to link to a clinical item that the provider system is not yet able to export with GP Connect.
 For example, if the problem contains a link to a referral record but the provider system does not yet support exporting referrals.